Broadcast Journalism, Emphasis

 Major Information

-• No more than 4 hours of non-JMC electives may be completed in PEL.
+• No more than 4 hours of non-JMC electives may be completed in PEL courses.

 • All SOJMC majors must complete 3 credit hours of internship.
 Ideally, internships should be completed during the summer between the junior and senior years.
 To ensure your work is properly credited, you must work through the internship director.